novillo-cs/apcsa/content/info.md

 - **Attention and Focus:** Students must pay attention when the teacher gives a lesson.
 Please do not work on assignments for other subjects during my class.
 Avoid distractions.
 Students who do not comply with this rule will lose classwork points.

-- **Internet-enabled and other electronic devices:** Students must follow the school policy.
+- **Internet-enabled and other electronic devices:** Students must follow the school policy regarding electronic devices at all times: cell phones must be placed in your pouch and stored in your backpack during class.
+This rule is especially critical during exams and assessments.
+During any exam, you are not permitted to have a cell phone, smartwatch, or any other internet-enabled device on your person or within reach, this includes in your pocket, on your desk, on your lap, or anywhere nearby.
+Even if you do not use the device, simply having it accessible during an exam will be considered a violation of academic integrity, and you will receive a zero on that exam with no opportunity to retake it.
+To avoid any issues, ensure all devices are powered off and secured in your backpack before any assessment begins.
+There will be no exceptions to this policy.

 - **Bathroom Use:** Please do your best to use the bathroom between periods.
 Bathroom use will not be permitted during exams or quizzes.